-Whether you’re visiting for leisure or work, no one wants altitude sickness in Colorado.
+Whether you’re a local or are visiting for leisure or work, no one wants altitude sickness in Colorado.
 Mobile IV Hydration is a fast and effective way to combat the symptoms of altitude sickness in your home, office, or hotel AirBnB in Denver.

 What Is Altitude Sickness?

 Altitude sickness, also called high-altitude sickness or acute mountain sickness, is a temporary condition that can develop in individuals who travel to high altitude environments.
 This condition happens when a person exerts themselves at a higher altitude than they are accustomed to before acclimating to the environment.